Patty Sheehan: Professional career

+Personal life

+In 1989, Sheehan suffered a loss personally when her home and possessions were destroyed in the Loma Prieta earthquake.

 Sheehan became one of the first LPGA players to publicly announce that she was a lesbian.
 Sheehan and her partner Rebecca Gaston have two children.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".